omidbazgirTTU/REFINED/README.md

 - Output
 The feature names, REFINED coordinates, and intial map will be save as the output of hill climbing in a pickle file.
 REFINED are coordinates are saved in **`coords`**.

+- Example
+The below bash script can be used as an example for running the **mpiHill_UF.py**.
+> mpirun -np $NSLOTS python3 mpiHill_UF.py --init 'Init.pickle'	--mapping 'Mapping.pickle'  --evolution "Evolv.csv" --num 5

 #### Please note that, it is recommended to use the REFINED code on HPCC as it is a time-consuming process.
 For the NCI60 dataset, if your PC has sufficient memory, it takes more than 12 hourse to run.
 But, as it is recommended, if you use a HPC system, it takes less than an hour.

-> mpirun -np $NSLOTS python3 mpiHill_UF.py --init 'Init.pickle'	--mapping 'Mapping.pickle'  --evolution "Evolv.csv" --num 5

 ## 4. Training a CNN
 After features coordinates are found by REFINED, they can be used to convert data into images, then trai a CNN.
 To this end we provided a small subset of the NCI60 dataset drug descriptors and responses in the `data` folder, and the architectures that we used to train for NCI regression and classification tasks of the paper in the `train` folder.
 The code that we used to train the REFINED CNN model on the GDSC dataset is also provided under the `train` folder as **GDSC_train.py**.